daisvke/ft_otp/README.md

   - **White pixels** fill the rest (`0xFF`).

 #### 3. Key URI Format:
-- Encodes a TOTP URI in the following format:
+- We use a TOTP URI in the following format:
   ```
   otpauth://totp/<PROJECT_NAME>:<USER_EMAIL>?secret=<SECRET>&issuer=<PROJECT_NAME>
   ```